WordPress/gutenberg/docs/reference-guides/filters/block-filters.md

 ### `blocks.registerBlockType`

 Used to filter the block settings when registering the block on the client with JavaScript.
-It receives the block settings and the name of the registered block as arguments.
+It receives the block settings, the name of the registered block, and either null or the deprecated block settings (when applied to a registered deprecation) as arguments.
 This filter is also applied to each of a block's deprecated settings.

 _Example:_